-Volkswagen calls the Golf mk8 a ‘digital revolution’.
+The Volkswagen Golf mk8 is considered a ‘digital revolution’ by the manufacturer.
 The VW’s dashboard is entirely digital, with no conventional instruments, even on entry-level vehicles.

 What’s more, this is the first VW to use CaraX technology, which shares information between cars to warn of potential hazards ahead.
 In addition, there have been changes in the design and the engines, with a view to cutting emissions and using less fuel.